What is Hyperconverged Infrastructure (HCI) and when should I use it?

 So … what do we learn from all this?

 The most important thing to remember is that you need to examine your use cases closely.
 Don’t fall for hype, but don’t reject hyperconverged infrastructure just because it is new, either.
-Make comparable models, ensure you understand the implications, and select the appropriate design.
+Make comparable models, ensure you understand the implications, and select the appropriate design for your enterprise software needs.

 In other words, resist the pressure from outside telling you to do one or the other ‘because it is clearly the better way.’